-MANAGEMENT'S DISCUSSION OF FUND PERFORMANCE October 31, 2021
+MANAGEMENT'S DISCUSSION OF FUND PERFORMANCE October 31, 2022

-Our primary goal in managing the BBH Select Series - Large Cap Fund ("the Fund") is to provide attractive compounded returns over full market cycles in a risk-conscious way.
-We employ a bottom-up, fundamentals-based process that seeks to invest in competitively advantaged, well-managed, cash generative businesses that provide essential products and services.
-With reducing the likelihood of a permanent capital loss for each investment being one of our key goals, we work to explicitly identify key risks outside of company management's control so that we can contemplate the range of potential outcomes for each business.
-Our portfolio construction decisions are driven by an approach that considers the quality of the businesses, their long-term growth prospects and their valuation levels relative to our appraisals of intrinsic value\.
-We invest with a long-term ownership perspective and an expectation that our returns will be driven not by short-term trading activity, but instead by the underlying earnings power of the businesses, their effectiveness at deploying capital and their operational and financial resilience during periods of economic stress.
+The investment objective of BBH Select Series-Large Cap Fund (the "Fund") is to provide investors with long-term growth of capital.
+The Fund seeks to provide attractive compounded returns over full market cycles and outperform in down markets.
+We employ a bottom-up, fundamental process that seeks to invest in competitively advantaged, well-managed, cash generative businesses that provide essential products and services.
+With reducing the likelihood of permanent loss of capital on any single investment being one of our key goals, we work to identify risks outside of company management's control so we can consider the range of potential outcomes for each business.
+Our portfolio construction decisions are driven by an approach that considers the quality of the businesses, its long-term growth prospects, and valuation relative to our appraisals of intrinsic value.
+We invest with a long-term ownership perspective and an expectation that our returns will be driven by the underlying earnings power of the businesses, its effectiveness at deploying capital, and its operational and financial resilience during periods of economic stress.
 We do not prioritize benchmark sensitivity in managing the Fund - neither in terms of sector exposures nor individual position weights.
-As a result, we expect that our active share\\ will remain relatively high, and therefore the performance of the Fund may differ meaningfully - both positively and negatively - from major indexes at various points within a market cycle as we maintain our independent perspective and focus on long-term compounding.
+As a result, we expect our active share will remain relatively high, and performance of the Fund may differ meaningfully from major indexes at various points within a market cycle as we maintain our independent perspective and focus on long-term compounding.